Magnificent challenging 8000er with few objective hazards

 Day 16

-Progress along the moraines following a line of cairns, first on a good path on the right bank of the Barun glacier, then on a long traverse up the black glacier.
+Progress along the moraines following a line of cairns, first on a good path on the right bank of the Barun Glacier, then on a long traverse up the black glacier.
 We pass the foot of Makalu's impressive West Pillar, witness to the exploits of the team led by Robert Paragot in 1971.
 We cross the glacier to climb the scree slopes towards the north-west combe.
 And we reach the real base camp, or Advanced Base Camp, from which all expeditions depart.

 approximately 7 h + 820 m approximately 5690 m Meals: breakfast in lodge – lunch with a picnic – dinner with a picnic Accommodations: night in tents